actellim/ChocAn/docs/lessons-learned.md

 ## Analysis/Design Workflow(s)

-- Revision involves re-reading the original request and making assumptions about structure, meaning.
+- Testing involves re-reading the original request and ensuring that assumptions align with the original requirements.